isaacbernat/presentations/optimise/final.md

 ???
-## TODO ask to Write previous speedup!
+## DO ask to write previous speedup!

 Previous speedup was... modest (<1%).
 Time measurement doesn't need to be a black box.
 Let's profile the code to see what to optimise next

-### Maximum possible speedup
+### Amdahl's law
+- Added the * because he referred to parallellisable code.
+Not exactly the same context here, I know.
 - Mention Amdahl's law vs Gustafson's law?
 That only applied to parallel computing though...

 References: Amdahl's law http://demonstrations.wolfram.com/AmdahlsLaw/